 I still remember my first gray hair and that wrinkle I found on my forehead from squinting my eyebrows.
 I went to Wal-Mart and started going through the different types of face products to only realize that it was the inevitable and so why not embrace it?
 I still look young; I am told that I look like I am in my early twenties but deep down I know that I am a full-blown thirty-year-old.

-The people that we thought would live forever
+The people we thought would live forever

 There is still High school Drama Even in Your Thirties